-At the time, they had a free prototype with a lot of signups of very influential companies but practically no repeat engagement metrics, showing that they had an interesting value proposition but the product wasn't fulfilling expectations.
+At the time, they had accounts from very influential companies that would check it out without sticking around, showing that they had an interesting value proposition but the product wasn't fulfilling expectations.

 Immediately after joining, my first priority was to overhaul the free prototype and relaunch it as a paid product at SXSW, since we knew that would be the perfect target audience for growth hackers looking to network with VIP marketers.

 The team cranked in an all-out 3 week sprint to redesign the app from top to bottom.
-We completely threw away the previous design, refocused the app on features that were unique to the network and gave the visual design a completely new coat of paint.
+We threw away the previous design, refocused the app on features that were unique to the network and gave the visual design a fresh new coat of paint.

 In Austin, we hosted our own event with panelists from our user base and I gave product demos to VIP guests that we targeted in advance.

 The relaunch was a success and we had our first paid customers shortly after returning from SXSW.

 After the relaunch, I did user research with our initial customers to see how we could expand our user base from single seat customers to larger teams.